Spike Dudley: Other media

 Hyson made his video game debut in ECW Hardcore Revolution.
 He would also appear in ECW Anarchy Rulz, WWF SmackDown!
 Just Bring It, WWF Raw, WWE SmackDown!
 Shut Your Mouth, WWE Raw 2, WWE WrestleMania 21 and WWE SmackDown! vs. Raw 2006.

 Personal life

+Prior to his wrestling career, Hyson received a bachelor of arts degree from Skidmore College in Saratoga Springs, New York.
 Hyson was a third-grade teacher's assistant in San Francisco, California before getting into the wrestling business.
 He works as a financial transition specialist.

 He and his wife, Vikki, have a daughter and son together.

-Prior to his wrestling career, Hyson received a Bachelor of Arts degree from Skidmore College in Saratoga Springs, New York.